PhlexPlexico/G5API/README.md

 The first thing needed, however, is a network bridge, and this can be done by calling `docker network create -d bridge get5`.

 #### With Caddy
 A few changes need to be created in order to get the reverse proxy working either with HTTPS or just HTTP.
 It is recommeneded you use a DNS (duckdns for example) as it will allow for HTTPS.
 Inside the [docker-compose](./docker-compose.yml) you will find various references to `localhost`.
-Please change these values according to whatever your host is.
-These will exist in lines 46, 54, 56, 57, and 80.
+Please change these values according to whatever your host is. **These will exist in lines 46, 54, 56, 57, and 80**.
 Once that is done, and all the other aforementioned information is filled in, you can call `docker-compose up -d` to run the application.
-After a few minutes of setup, it should be accessible at your host.
+After a few minutes of setup, it should be accessible.

 #### Without Caddy
-If you already have a webserver setup, and reverse proxies enabled with another tool (such as NGINX), you may remove all the labels associated with `caddy`, and remove the `caddy` image itself.
-After that, fill in the aforementioned data (the localhost bits included on lines 54, 56, 57) that is required and call `docker-compose up -d` and wait a few minutes for it to launch, and it will be available at your host.
+If you already have a webserver setup, and reverse proxies enabled with another tool (such as NGINX, Apache, Caddy, etc.), you may **remove all the labels associated with** `caddy`, and remove the `caddy` image itself.
+After that, fill in the aforementioned data (the **localhost bits included on lines 54, 56, 57**) that is required and call `docker-compose up -d` and wait a few minutes for it to launch, and it will be available.

+*If there are any issues with starting the container*, please observe the log using (provided you didn't change the container names) `docker container logs g5api` and see where it is failing to launch.
+Using docker logs is a very useful tool for debugging and checking why a build is failing.

 For more details on these variables, follow along with production.json.template located in /config